celerytops/miaw-mcp-server-demo/README.md

-# Salesforce MIAW MCP Server for ChatGPT
+# Salesforce MIAW MCP Server

 Connect ChatGPT to your Salesforce Enhanced Chat (MIAW - Messaging for In-App and Web) so your AI assistant can seamlessly hand off conversations to Salesforce agents (both Agentforce bots and human agents).